EddeCCC/k6-java-test/README.md

 ### Breakpoint Test

 If the property `test.breakpoint` is set true, the load test will rerun with increased load after it´s finished.
-This will continue until a threshold is not met or the max loops are reached.
+This will continue until a threshold is not met or the maximum amount of loops are reached.

 **Be aware** that the test configuration needs to follow a specific pattern to make breakpoint testing possible.
 [See here for more information.](docu/BreakpointConfiguration.md)